 In addition students at Fitzharrys benefit from our unique team of Student Well Being Managers.
-Attached to particular year groups, this team of non-teachers have a wide range of skills and experiences that make them ideally suited to smoothing over any issues and ensuring that children always have a supportive adult that they can talk to.
-The team are greatly valued by students, staff and parents alike, and really make a great contribution to the happiness and success of all of the students in their care.
+Attached to particular year groups, this team of has a wide range of skills and experiences that make them ideally suited to smoothing over any issues and ensuring that children always have a supportive adult that they can talk to.
+The team are greatly valued by students, staff and parents alike, and really make a great contribution to the happiness and success of all the students in their care.

-Your school health nurse is: Fiona Singleton
+Your school health nurse is: Heather McGrath

 Secondary schools within Oxfordshire have a named NHS School Health Nurse who is based in the school.
 The aim of the School Nurse is to offer evidence based preventative health care for children and young people.
 We strive to improve young people’s health and wellbeing and their life chances.
 I work closely with teaching and wellbeing staff at Fitzharrys encouraging students to be both physically and emotionally healthy in order to make informed healthy lifestyle choices and so reach their full potential.

 What I do….
 School Nurses provide public health interventions.
 Including (but not exclusive to):